-Step 4: Obtain the necessary tax information
+Obtain the necessary tax information

-Step 5: Identify sources of financing
+Identify sources of financing

-Step 6: Learn about employer reporting requirements and responsibilities
+Learn about employer reporting requirements and responsibilities

-As an employer, you will be responsible for additional employment insurance and worker’s compensation insurance.
+If you have employees, you will be responsible for additional employment insurance and worker’s compensation insurance.
 This includes applying for federal and state withholding numbers.